kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

 .. exception:: BytesWarning

-   Base class for warnings related to :class:`bytes` and :class:`buffer`.
+   Base class for warnings related to :class:`bytes` and :class:`bytearray`.

 .. exception:: ResourceWarning